kakapo-2018/safeFirst/README.md

 ## User Stories

-MVP
+MVP<br>
-User can use this application by filling out a digital form to</br>
+1. User can use this application by filling out a digital form to;
 - take minutes for a safety meeting and identify hazards
 - take miniutes for a pre-start meeting and add any new hazards
 - file an incident/accident

-Stretch
+2. User dashboard that displays
+- a list of most significant hazards for that day
+- a statistical graph of incident and accident trends

+Stretch<br>
+- all files stored for anaylsis and auditing purposes by stakeholders
+- stakeholder e.g Principal, or Worksafe NZ has an admin access
+-

 ## Views (client side)